ExDBN: Learning Dynamic Bayesian Networks using Extended Mixed-Integer Programming Formulations: Numerical Experiments

 \subsection{Application in Biomedical Sciences}

-In biomedical sciences, there is a keen interest in learning dynamic Bayesian networks with the view of estimating causal effects \citep{10.1093/ije/dyaa213} and identifying confounding variables that require conditioning.
-A recent metaanalysis \citep{10.1093/ije/dyaa213} of 234 articles on learning DAGs in biomedical sciences found that the averaged DAG had 12 nodes (range: 3–28) and 29 arcs (range: 3–99).
-Interestingly, none of the DAGs were as sparse as the commonly considered random ensembles; median saturation was 46\%, i.e., each of all possible arcs appeared with probability 46\% and does not converge to a global minimum of the problem.
+In biomedical sciences, there is a keen interest in learning dynamic Bayesian networks to estimate causal effects \citep{tennantUseDirectedAcyclic2020} and identify confounding variables that require conditioning.
+A recent meta-analysis \citep{tennantUseDirectedAcyclic2020} of 234 articles on learning DAGs in biomedical sciences found that the averaged DAG had 12 nodes (range: 3–28) and 29 arcs (range: 3–99).
+Interestingly, none of the DAGs were as sparse as the commonly considered random ensembles; median saturation was 46\%, meaning that each of all possible arcs appeared with a probability of 46\% and did not converge to a global minimum of the problem.

-As an example, we consider a recently proposed benchmark of \cite{rysavy2024}, where Krebs cycle is to be reconstructed from time series of reactant concentrations of varying lengths.
-There, DYNOTEARS cannot reach \citep{rysavy2024} F1 score of 0.5 even with very long time series.
-In contrast, our method can solve instances \eqref{eq_cost_function} to global optimality.
+As an example, we consider a recently proposed benchmark of \citep{rysavyCausalLearningBiomedical2024}, where the Krebs cycle is to be reconstructed from time series of reactant concentrations of varying lengths.
+There, DYNOTEARS cannot reach the \citep{rysavyCausalLearningBiomedical2024} F1 score of 0.5 even with a very long time series.
+In contrast, our method can solve instances \eqref{eq_DAG_base_form} to global optimality.
 Using ExDBN, however, the global minimization is ensured given sufficient time and thus the maximum likelihood estimator is found.
-It should be noted, however, that depending on the number of samples and noise, it may be that even the maximum likelihood estimator is not sufficiently accurate.
-This does not however reflect poorly on the method itself, but it rather a matter of the modification of data collection methods associated with the experiment.
-In one hour time limit, ExDBN can find a solution with 38\% duality gap.
+However, it should be noted that depending on the number of samples and noise, it may be that even the maximum-likelihood estimator is not sufficiently accurate.
+However, this does not reflect poorly on the method itself, but it is rather a matter of the modification of data collection methods associated with the experiment.
+In a one-hour time limit, ExDBN can find a solution with the 38\% duality gap.